chripard/repodriller-tutorial/README.md

-# MetricMiner Tutorial
+# RepoDriller Tutorial

-See www.metricminer.org.br
+See www.repodriller.org

 ## Q1: Who are the committers?
 - Manual: Getting Started